webplatform/docs/guides/styling_forms_guide/index.md

 == Starting from scratch, ending with a finished form ==

-Now that the new material in this article has been outlined, it’s time to see that material in action — the twelve demonstrations that follow progress through various design concepts and styling challenges that are encountered when developing Web forms.
+Now that the new material in this article has been outlined, it's time to see that material in action  &mdash;  the twelve demonstrations that follow progress through various design concepts and styling challenges that are encountered when developing Web forms.

 '''Readers are strongly encouraged to save the demonstration material to their own hard drives and experiment with the stylesheet rules.'''